gkiranp/gkiranp.github.io/_posts/2024-07-01-kiran_puranik_profile.md

 ---
 layout: post
 excerpt_separator: <!--more-->
-title: "Kiran Puranik - Experience Summary"
+title: "My Experience Summary"
 date: 2024-07-01
 tags: resume experience cv
 ---

 > *With over 15 years of experience, I have cultivated a multifaceted professional journey that traverses the realms of Semiconductor Design Validation and System Software Development.
-At my current role in Intel, my tenure as a Senior IP Verification Engineer has been characterized by intricate involvement in the verification of critical IPs for Intel's forthcoming silicon innovations.
-My responsibilities primarily focused on validating High-Speed IO (HIOP: Host IO Processor) integral to the Xeon6 Server IP, adhering strictly to PCIe 6.0 protocol specifications to ensure compliance with industry standards and Intel's quality benchmarks.
-Gathered and defined requirements and test specifications for validation plans and Python-based test cases, aligning them with FPGA and Simics simulation requirements.*
+At my current role in Intel, my tenure as a Senior IP Validation Engineer has been characterized by intricate involvement in the validation of critical IPs for Intel's forthcoming silicon innovations.
+My responsibilities primarily focused on validating High-Speed IO integral to the Xeon Server IP, adhering strictly to PCIe protocol specs to ensure compliance with Intel's quality benchmarks.*
-> *In my preceding role at UST Global, as the Tech Lead and Senior Developer, I navigated the intricate world of technical project coordination.
+*Gathered and defined requirements and test specifications for validation plans and Python-based test cases, aligning them with FPGA and Simics simulations.
+Proactively improved product testability, extendibility, and re-use within the validation process, implementing methodological enhancements for more efficient RTL drop validation.
+My primary ownership over the validation of IP Cache Coherency standards and Coherency protocols underscores my commitment to certifying seamless interoperability and functionality at the pre-silicon stage.
+In my preceding role at UST Global, as the Tech Lead and Senior Developer, I navigated the intricate world of technical project coordination.
 My ability to orchestrate the efforts of a team and ensure the timely completion of projects, underscores my leadership and organizational skills.
-The development of the 'System Mode and Redundancy' module, aligning with the EN50128 safety standard, demonstrates my mastery over intricate system transitions and redundancy protocols.* <!--more-->
+The development of the 'System Mode and Redundancy' module, aligning with the EN50128 safety standard, demonstrates my mastery over intricate system transitions and redundancy protocols.
+My accomplishments include crafting modules adhering to functional safety standards, creating communication softwares, and implementing innovative test frameworks.
+My commitment to quality through design patterns, Agile practices, and industry standards highlights my well-rounded capabilities.*
+*In encapsulation, my professional journey paints a picture of an individual who has consistently evolved and excelled in diverse technology domains.
+My impact spans from the intricacies of semiconductor validation to the nuances of System Software Development, with my contributions leaving an indelible imprint on the projects I've been a part of.
+My mastery over tools, methodologies, and standards reflects my adaptability, while my capacity to tackle intricate challenges with tenacity and innovation showcases my intrinsic potential.
+My journey is a testament to unwavering dedication to the technology, and my future endeavors are bound to further enrich the landscapes I choose to explore.* <!--more-->

-> ## Kiran Puranik
+## Kiran Puranik
-> **Email: mail2kpuranik@gmail.com**<br>
+**Email: mail2kpuranik@gmail.com**<br>
-> **Phone:** (on-request)<br>
+**Phone:** (on-request)<br>
-> **Location: Malaysia**<br>
+**Location: Malaysia**<br>

 ## Skills:<br>
 **System Programming:** (12+ years) Linux & Unix based <br>